 The non-custodial parent is allowed to have frequent contact with the children as that contact is in the child’s best interest.
 As such, visitation cannot be denied, even if the non-custodial parent cannot or does not make the child support or alimony payments.

-Let a Family Attorney Help You
+Let a Family Attorney Help You Understand the Separation Process

 A separation can be a very difficult process, especially for those couples not on the same page.
 A family lawyer can help guide you through your separation and give you the best chances of success.

 MORRIS LAW FIRM IN THE MYRTLE BEACH AREA